 African Palliative Care Association

-True Colours has made a number of grants to APCA since 2005 to support the development of a regional infrastructure for palliative care in Africa.
-Our grants have supported APCA to run regional workshops on opioid availability; design resources to review opioid availability; support national palliative care associations; map palliative care services; run an educational conferences ; and facilitate a number of national advocacy strategies.
-We also support APCA’s core costs.
+True Colours has worked alongside APCA since the very beginning.
+Our grants have allowed APCA to run regional workshops on opioid availability; to design resources on appropriate pain relief; to work with national palliative care associations; to map palliative care services; to run conferences and to facilitate national strategies.
+True Colours is currently supporting APCA’s core costs.

 The difference palliative care can make to an individual’s life is remarkable.
 This film, produced by APCA with support from True Colours, shows the difference that the provision of palliative care can make to a person’s life.